hilalguleryuz/excel_supermarket_data_analysis_project/README.md

 📻 You can access the 3-minute project presentation, in which I explain the insights derived from my analyses, through the link: https://youtu.be/FYAcviE2OWY3

+The screenshots of the project are provided below.
 <br>

 ![alt text](https://github.com/hilalguleryuz/excel_data_analysis_supermarket_project/blob/main/Screenshots/SS_1.png)